jpedrou/CensusML/README.md

 Some analyzes were made to verify inconsistent data, missing data and graphical visualizations to understand and discover what were the relationships between the attributes, so that it would be possible to choose a model that could be satisfactory for the case.
 All of this analyzes can be checked in the project file.
 # Model Choice
-After making the EDA I opted for the DecisionTreClassifier Model, because as the data is big this model can be more specific and more accurate than the probably table models, rule models and maybe more accurate than the instanced-based ones.
-Basicaly, the model I chose works making, as the name suggers, a Decision Tree, where it will find the best correlations betwwens the more important attributes.
-I't would be a good choice too the RandomForestClassifier, wich is a DecisionTree model updated.
+After doing the EDA I opted for the DecisionTreClassifier Model, because as the data is large this model can be more specific and more accurate than the probably table models, rule models and maybe more accurate than the instanced-based ones.
+Basically, the model I chose works by making, as the name suggests, a Decision Tree, where it will find the best correlations between the most important attributes.
+Also a good choice would be the RandomForestClassifier, wich is an updated DecisionTree model.

 ![decision](https://github.com/jpedrou/CensusML/assets/127536464/3ad4bcaf-068c-4eb2-b232-d746845b615a)